-My name is Bob; motivated family man, punk rocker, programmer, cook, and lover of some things nerdy.
+My name is Bob; motivated family man, punk rocker, programmer, and lover of some things nerdy.
 I am the sole owner, proprietor, and employee at Bob Jobs, LLC.
 I have been known to party from time to time.

 I am currently majoring in Computer Science at Park University.
 I’ll be graduating in August of 2017 and am currently working as a Support Programmer at Builder Designs.
 Once I gain some industry experience, I hope to be designing Expert Systems, Simulations, Commercial Video Games, or other Artificial Intelligence applications.

 I was pretty disappointed to find out that there was no open-source version of this functionality.
 So, I set aside a weekend to make it happen.
 The interface is completely styled through CSS, so a designer could customize this.